 If you aren't scared of clowns now, you will be soon.

 It is a hit, befit for legit scary movie fans and misfit box office junkies alike.
 Well-crafted horror films with mass appeal, critical accolades, and commercial clout come around generationally (Silence of the Lambs, The Shining, Rosemary’s Baby), and It has hit all three requirements swiftly.
 The primary antagonist of the film is Pennywise the Dancing Clown, a demonic entity with ancient origins who takes the form of a common circus performer.
-(Did you know that the fear of clowns is called Coulrophobia?
-Here are some more obscure phobias.)

 The name “Pennywise the Dancing Clown” is seemingly innocuous in itself, sterile from the verbal ilk of other horror villains (see: Leatherface, Hellraiser, Ghostface).
 Outside of the horrific atrocities the villain partakes in, what is it that makes Pennywise, and clowns in general, for that matter, so bone-chilling?
 Well, there’s an in-depth answer to that question, according to the PBS series Origin of Everything.

 The profession has a long and rather sordid history; something resembling its current form dates back to the royal court jesters of the middle ages, whose express purpose were to entertain the king or queen, often lampooning the sovereign in the process.
 However, the most ancient versions of clown-like figures can be found in the ancient Egyptian, Chinese, Native American, and Greek cultures.
 Don’t miss these spooky stories from the most haunted places around the world.